JuanCely999/Economist-portfolio/README.md

 **Code:**  [`Tesis`](https://github.com/JuanCely999/Proyectos/tree/main/R_code/Tesis).

-### Price Dynamics in the Departments of Colombia: Estimation of the Neo-Keynesian Phillips Curve
+### Preisentwicklung in den Departements von Kolumbien: Schätzung der neoklassischen Phillipskurve
 **Code:**  [`Tesis`](https://github.com/JuanCely999/Proyectos/tree/main/R_code/Tesis).

 **Description:**  This [`project`](https://drive.google.com/file/d/1WJCswhReXtnIM9o9RTMOHxmNLDNN_Q9w/view) is carried out at the Pedagogical and Technological University of Colombia  and its subsequent [`article`](http://www.scielo.org.co/pdf/le/n97/0120-2596-le-97-11.pdf).The dynamics of inflation in the departmental economies of Colombia in the last decade are described from the construction of inflation and labor income of workers in each department according to data from the GEIH deposited in DANE in monthly data between 2010- 2019.
 This information is found in microdata, allowing data cleaning.
 Then, geospatial statistical and econometric analysis is carried out, in time series and panel data.
 In addition, the annexes are attached with a bibliometric study of the historical behavior of the theory treated in neural networks.